leoloso/leoloso.com/src/posts/intro-to-schemaless-graphql-api-for-pop.md

 ---
-title: 🚀 Introducing a “schemaless” implementation of GraphQL through components
+title: 🚀 Introducing an implementation of GraphQL through components
-metaDesc: Schemaless GraphQL?
-Is that even possible?
+metaDesc: A new implementation of GraphQL in PHP?
+How is it any special?
 Click to find out!
 socialImage: https://leoloso.com/images/graphql-logo.png
 date: '2019-10-22'
 tags: